Sending e-mails via SMTP with PHPmailer and Gmail

 }

-Both examples are very simple and demonstrate only how-to send mail messages via the SMTP server from Gmail.
-Of course the user can extend the code to handle HTML messages and attachements etc. If you have any issues with these examples, just let me know.
-Post a comment here or post to our partner PHP script forum.
+Both examples are very simple and demonstrate only how-to send e-mail messages using PHPmailer with the SMTP server provided by GMail.
+Of course you can extend the code to handle HTML messages and attachments etc. If you have any issues with these examples, just let me know.

 I havent tried it with goolge but you might want to have a look at zend framework mail classes.
 They have very nice api and a lot of functionality.
 To be honest i prefere to stick with zend as long as fulfills my needs ;-)